I am ready to dream a dream with her (2018-2020)

 My dear Midori,

-I want to reiterate how precious moments I could have with you when looking back the five years we spent together over creating our works.
-I remember you said ‘thank you’ at times, but I am wondering how many times I said it to you.
-So I am writing you this letter.
+I want to reiterate how precious the moments I had with you are to me, as I look back over the five years we spent together while creating our works.
+I remember you said ‘thank you’ at times, but I am wondering how many times I said it to you, so I am writing you this letter.

-The monastery had many windows, and I stared at the holy, transparent stream of lights from them timelessly.
+The monastery had many windows, and I stared at the holy, transparent streams of light they emitted, timelessly.

 Paper : Japanese handmade paper " AWAGAMI Bamboo"